 NorthStar Scholars are immersed in the culture and daily life of the Bemidji State campus and the city of Bemidji, in the heart of Minnesota’s beautiful north woods.

-For our visiting students ambassadors, BSU invites students from all of our partner institutions to join us in a language and culture immersion camp in either the winter (February) or Summer (May through August).
-For more details, please see Summer/Winter Language and Cultural Immersion Camp.
+For our visiting students ambassadors, BSU invites students from all of our partner institutions to join us in a varieties of summer programs, including the language and culture immersion camp.
+For more details, please see Summer.